jessiBak/MultiplayerTicTacToe/README.md

 2. Create a Heroku app: `heroku create --buildpack heroku/python`
 2. Add nodejs buildpack: `heroku buildpacks:add --index 1 heroku/nodejs`
 3. Push to Heroku: `git push heroku milestone_2:main`
+    * (Because deploying to Heroku prevents app.py from being restarted, any new users may be assigned as Spectators.)
+    * (Also, there are multiple alerts for events.
+If you keep clicking OK, eventually you'll be able to continue.)
+        * (I'm so sorry)

 ## Technical Issues
 1. Whenever a new user logged in or if a new user was returning, the database would not be updated with their information.